Exercises

 The tests should look like:

-@Test public void greetWithName(@Autowired TestRestTemplate template) { Greeting response = template.getForObject("/rest?name=Dolly", Greeting.class); assertEquals("Hello, Dolly!", response.message()); } @Test public void greetWithoutName(@Autowired TestRestTemplate template) { ResponseEntity<Greeting> entity = template.getForEntity("/rest", Greeting.class); assertEquals(HttpStatus.OK, entity.getStatusCode()); assertEquals(MediaType.APPLICATION_JSON, entity.getHeaders().getContentType()); Greeting response = entity.getBody(); assert response != null; assertEquals("Hello, World!", response.message()); }
+@Test public void greetWithName(@Autowired TestRestTemplate template) { Greeting response = template.getForObject("/rest?name=Dolly", Greeting.class); assertEquals("Hello, Dolly!", response.message()); } @Test public void greetWithoutName(@Autowired TestRestTemplate template) { ResponseEntity<Greeting> entity = template.getForEntity("/rest", Greeting.class); assertEquals(HttpStatus.OK, entity.getStatusCode()); assertEquals(MediaType.APPLICATION_JSON, entity.getHeaders().getContentType()); Greeting response = entity.getBody(); assert response != null; assertEquals("Hello, World!", response.message()); } -

 One test uses the

-.
+getForEntitymethod of the template, which returns aResponseEntity<Greeting>.
 The response entity gives access to the headers, so the two provided asserts check the status code and the media type of the response.
 The actual response is inside the body.
-By callinggetBody
+By callinggetBody, the response is returned as a de-serializedGreetinginstance, which allows you to check its message. -

 The other test uses the

-method, which returns the de-serialized response directly.
+getForObjectmethod, which returns the de-serialized response directly.
 This is simpler, but does not allow access to the headers.
 You can use either approach in your code. -

 The tests should now pass.
 This application only checks HTTP GET requests, because the application doesn’t have any way to save

-instances.
+Greetinginstances.
 Once that is added, you could include analogous POST, PUT, and DELETE operations.

 3. Building a REST client